-Before I proceed with the guide, take a moment to look at the sample check provided.
-You will notice numbers for six different fields on the sample check.
+Take a moment to look at the sample check below.
+You will notice numbers for six different fields on it.
 I will discuss what you need to do at each number so you know how to fill it out.

 1. Date the Check in the Upper Right Corner